awsdocs/aws-php-developers-guide/doc_source/kms-example-keys.md

 }
 ```

-## Get the Key ID and Key ARNs of a CMK<a name="get-the-key-id-and-key-arns-of-a-cmk"></a>
+## Get the key ID and key ARNs of a KMS key<a name="get-the-key-id-and-key-arns-of-a-cmk"></a>

-To get the ID and ARN of the CMK, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation\.
+To get the ID and ARN of the KMS key, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html) operation\.

  **Imports**